erwin-lovecraft/erwin-lovecraft/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - ⚡ &nbsp; I like technology and programing, I also like Mechanical Keyboard and setup workspace💥
-- 🔭 &nbsp; I’m currently learning Web Application Development
+- 🔭 &nbsp; I am currently a web application developer.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying write test with Cypress and Go language.
 - 🌱 &nbsp; Enthusiast in cyber Security and write test.
 - ✍️ &nbsp; Watching movie, custom mechanical keyboard, and setup my workspace